TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

 Note: The Vivado flow and parts of this design are still experimental.
 Currently the design configuration should be left as-is.

-Note: You must have both Vivado 2014.4.1 and Xilinx ISE 14.7 in your path for the make targets to work.
+Note: You must have Vivado 2014.4.1 in your path for the make targets to work.

+The XILINX_VIVADO variable must be exported for the mig_7series target to work correctly: export XILINX_VIVADO

 Note: Issues on the Ethernet interface have been observed when using the GRETH 10/100 Mbit MAC with this design.